xcore/sc_lcd/docs/structure.rst

     - Header file containing the APIs for the LCD component
   * -
     - ``lcd.xc``
-    - File containing the implementation of the LCD component thread
+    - File containing the implementation of the LCD component
   * -
     - ``lcd_defines.xc``
     - Header file containing the user configurable defines for the LCD